rahul-verma/arjuna/docs/gui_abstraction/GuiNamespace.md

 3. **`wordpress.externalize(gns_file_name="WordPress.gns")`** invokes the externalization logic and locates the GNS file automatically in the test project's namespace directory: `arjuna-samples/arjex_app/guiauto/namespace`.
 4. Other key change is that now the `element` factory call is supplied the `label` from the GNS file.
 So, `wordpress.element(With.id("user_login")` becomes `wordpress.element("login")`.
 5. Labels are treated as **case-insensitive** by Arjuna.
+6. We have implemented an additional method `tweat_role_value_in_settings` to change the user role on settings page to a chosen value.
+It takes 3 arguments - the web app, the asserter and the value for the role to be selected.
-6. Rest of the code is exactly the same.
+7. Rest of the code is exactly the same.
 It means you can move to an externalization approach in Arjuna very easily with or without creating a full fledged Page object model like most other implementations.

 #### Using the Module in Test Code